pcdjohnson/sim.glmm/README.md

 sim.glmm
 ========

-R function to simulate from generalized linear mixed model (GLMM).
+R function to simulate from a generalized linear mixed model (GLMM).

 The script can be sourced directly from github using the RCurl package: